Losheng Sanatorium: History

 During the 1930s, Losheng Sanatorium was the first leprosy hospital and the only public sanatorium for leprosy patients in Taiwan.
 It was designed for quarantine and treatment of lepers.
 With a force of sanitary police and medical officers; investigation, quarantine, and imprisonment of lepers was conducted thoroughly from 1934 till the end of colonial governance of Japan.
 As a result, Losheng Sanatorium became the institution of compulsory quarantine as well as lifelong imprisonment for thousands of leprosy patients.
 The successive KMT regime inherited the policy in its early years.

 After the discovery of new leprosy treatment, patients were allowed to leave Losheng Sanatorium since 1954.
 However, many of them who had undergone chronic isolation and faced discrimination had little choice but to stay and had grown used to the settings.

-In 1994, the Department of Taipei Rapid Transit System (DORTS) planned to build a depot in the site where Losheng Sanatorium is.
+In 1994, the Department of Taipei Rapid Transit System (DORTS) planned to build a depot in the site where Losheng Sanatorium is, for the Zhonghe–Xinlu line.
 Although the government built a new hospital building nearby for settling the patients, the proposed demolition of the original compound brought a series of debates and, later, a preservation movement.
 According to a survey conducted in March 2006, there were 165 Losheng residents living in the new hospital building and 52 living in the old compound or other places.